AskBid/vim_notes/README.md

 # vim_notes
-personal notes on Vim use
+personal notes on Vim use.

 Check Wiki